Table of Contents

 The recommended dosage is 100 mg, taken three times per day.

 Pterostilbene is a naturally occurring antioxidant found in blueberry and grapes (two superfoods you can easily plug into your diet!).
 Pterostilbene is gaining a reputation in the nootropics circles for controlling brain inflammation, boosting dopamine production, and fighting brain cell aging.

-For cognitive benefit, take in 50mg of pterostilbene.
-Instead of supplementing pterostilbene, we recommend eating blueberries.
+For cognitive benefit, take in 50 mg of pterostilbene.

 Rhodiola Rosea is an adaptogen herb and nootropic used in traditional Russian and Scandinavian medicine.
 Adaptogens are herbs that help the human body adapt to stress.
 There were countless studies performed on Rhodiola Rosea, and all have a common thread – this herb is a good remedy for poor concentration, decreased memory, and mental fatigue.